What is Community-led Planning?

 Is this a new thing?

 No!
 Communities have been developing community-led plans for their areas for a long time, often referred to as Community Action Plans.
 Essentially these set out a programme of community-delivered projects, often to inform the use of a funding stream such as renewable energy community-benefit payments.
+They are often undertaken by a Development Trust to determine their community mandate for action.
+They may also include community aspirations for public service provision, intended to influence Community Planning Partnership plans (Locality Plans and the Community Plan) under the Community Empowerment (Scotland) Act 2015.

 Local Place Plans